3 LAKES FISHING CONTEST REGULATIONS – 2020

 - With the exception of tagged fish, prizes are determined by largest weight and time entered.
 In the event of a tie, the first fish registered wins. (ex: If three 7-pound fish are the largest entered in a category, the earliest registered fish will take first, the next entered fish will take second, and the latest entered fish will take third).

-- Eight fish have been tagged with a HOT PINK TAG on their dorsal fins with the words “3 Lakes Tourney Winner” numbers 20 through 40 only.
+- Twelve fish have been tagged with a HOT PINK TAG on their dorsal fins with the words “3 Lakes Tourney Winner” numbers 62 through 74 only.
 Catching one of these fish makes you eligible for a tagged fish prize worth $1,000.

 - There will only be one upgrade of fish allowed per category.
 Any fish weighed or measured at the Weigh Station during contest hours will be considered entered even if it is disqualified due to length.